paulstephane/UPLPlayer/README.md

 The corresponding cue files must have the same prefix as the wav files, with an additional prefix "__" (two underscore)

-- Example - folder contains one album
+- Example - folder contains a single album with files corresponding to each track

-**Folder "001 Muddy Waters - Live"**
+**Folder "001 Muddy Waters - Live"** will contain the following files

 01 Mannish Boy.wav
 02 Shes Nineteen Years Old.wav